hazelcast/hazelcast-cpp-client/README.md

 #### 7.7.1.1. person Map Query Example

-Assume that you have an `person` map containing the values of `person` objects, as coded below.
+Assume that you have a `person` map containing the values of `person` objects, as coded below.

 ```C++
 struct person {